If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 In other words, naming a spouse or a common-law partner as a beneficiary on a capital property allows you to defer taxes until the beneficiary sells the property themselves.

 Continuing with the example above, let’s say Robert had designated his spouse, Kyla, as the beneficiary of his brokerage discount account.
 This means after his death, the stocks held in his account will get transferred to Kyla at the adjusted cost basis of $140,000.
-As a result, Robert will not have to pay tax on the unrealized gains of $60,000 on his final tax return.
+As a result, Robert will not have to pay capital gains tax on the unrealized gains of $60,000 on his final tax return.

 How are registered capital assets treated for income tax purposes?